Back to home page click here

 - Make temporal comparisons.
 If a company announces that it has increased revenues by 10% in the last two years, look at the rate of growth in revenues in the two previous years.
 This will indicate whether recent performance is impressive or merely continuation of a trend.
 If a company announces a 5% growth in the last quarter compared to the previous quarter, look at performance in the previous equivalent quarter because many products and services have fluctuating demand over a 12-month cycle (for instance, we use more energy in the winter and take more holidays in the summer).

 - Always look for evidence.
 The Scottish philosopher David Hume noted that "A wise man proportions his belief to the evidence".
 Many Americans believe that the attack on the World Trade Center was engineered by Saddam Hussein, while many Arabs believe that it was planned by the Israeli secret service.
 They can't both be right, but they could both be wrong.
 What is the evidence?
 It has been widely reported that millions of Americans believe that they have been abducted by aliens and, in many cases, subjected to sexual experiments.
 They may be right, but again what is the evidence?
 Are there witnesses or photographs?
 Are there body marks on the 'victims' or do they have souvenirs from the spaceships?
-It is tempting to seize on evidence that confirms one's original view or the prevailing orthodoxy and to dismiss evidence that challenges it, but one needs to be open-minded about all the evidence and equally rigorous about establishing its authenticity.
+Conversely, if the evidence is strong, then be ready to believe it.
+Manmade climate change is a reality; Trump lost the 2020 presidential election; anti-Covid vaccines are safe.
+As the Danish philosopher Søren Kierkegaard put it: "There are two ways to be fooled.
+One is to believe what isn't true; the other is to refuse to believe what is true."

 - Be ready to change your mind if the evidence changes.
 The famous British economist John Maynard Keynes once said: "When the facts change, I change my mind - what do you do, sir?".
 Before the Allied invasion of Kuwait, the US Congress heard testimony about Iraqi troops removing newly-born babies from incubators in a Kuwaiti hospital.
 Following the invasion, this story was challenged and never substantiated.
 Before the US invasion of Iraq, many people thought that Iraq possessed weapons of mass destruction based on the then available evidence and the interpretation of it by the intelligence services.
 Following the invasion and extensive searches, the evidence changed, but many were reluctant to change their minds.